 It would be unethical of me to only blog when I’m on an ‘up’ day, with phrases like, “you can do it”, ” be motivated”, “think positively”, “exercise, it will make you feel good”.
 All of these things are very true, but hard to justify when the shit is dark.

 What triggers these days is still a mystery, but sometimes it can be obvious, like being upset by what someone says or does, losing a loved one, finding out that your jobs is shite or over, a breakdown of a relationship, illness, death, and on and on.
 These things, the real things, get everyone down to some degree all the time.
 But for someone with a mental illness, if they are having a shit time, if their shit sack is already brimming and they are just about managing to get by, it can be the tiniest of things that tips them over.
-I used to use a seesaw as an analogy as to how I felt.
+I used to use a seesaw as an analogy as to how I felt at such times.
 Most of the time the seat on the opposite side was just off the ground and controllable, but the tiniest thing could weigh it down, sending it crashing to the floor.
 Sometimes my seat on my side was just off the floor and it felt great at the time, a false sense of reality, highs and lows baby, two extremes.
 In an ideal world, it would be nice to have a balanced seesaw and not have to dread something sending it crashing down.
 Over time, this period of balanced will get longer.

 So how to get through these shitty days?
 Don’t fight it I say, accept them for what they are, accept that some days you’re going to feel shite.
 I have recently, instead of giving myself a hard time on these days, started using them as a opportunity to give myself a good time, treating myself as I would treat a friend who was ill, good film, chocolate, early night or have a lie in.
 Surrounding yourself with good friends is a great trick but stay clear of toxic ones.
 Ensuring you eat properly is a priority; our bodies are happy with ample nutritional foods in it.
 No matter how bad my mood, I always make sure I eat, the worse I feel the more conscious I am to put the right things in, to give my body every chance it has to turn shit around.
 During one period of illness, in 2006, and during a time when I thought physical exercise was the key to overcoming feelings of un-worth, my weight dropped to 8 and a half stone.
 I was very fit and pretty strong but looked dreadful, or so I thought.
 This is before I really understood food; now I understand the necessity of food for a healthy mind; it’s number 1 priority when feeling ill.
 I have also been on the other side of the fence, during a period of obsessive weight training, I’ve put on a few stone, through a large protein rich diet.
 I was pretty big; again, something that helped overcome un-worth and build confidence, but was really just a mental distraction.
 So eat but eat responsibly and eating good food is essential.
 Food needn’t be expensive either to be good and fresh.
 Self cooked is my preference, stay clear of pre-made meals and fast food, it’s shite and you will be fine.